hurehman12/Cs250JournalEight/README.md

 # Cs250JournalEight
 This repo contains Cs250 Module Eight journal entry and the questions answered in the readme

+IMPORTANT READ!
+TO VIEW THE WORD DOC CLICK "VIEW RAW"

 Update to readme with questions.